Queen Mary, University of London

-Vital statistics: Queen Mary is one of the leading colleges in the federal University of London, with 17,000 undergraduate and postgraduate students, and an academic and support staff of around 3,000.
+Vital statistics: Queen Mary is one of the leading colleges in the federal University of London, with over 17,000 undergraduate and postgraduate students, and an academic and support staff of over 4,000.
 One of 24 Russell Group universities dedicated to the highest levels of academic excellence in teaching and research.

-Added value: Queen Mary has invested over £250m in new facilities across all five campuses in the last six years.
+Added value: Queen Mary has invested over £250m in new facilities across all five campuses over the last 15 years.
 A new medical school building - the Blizard - was opened on the Whitechapel Campus in 2005, while developments at the Mile End campus include a new biochemistry building.
 Also at Mile End, the award-winning Westfield Student Village boasts 2,000 study bedrooms, a café-bar, launderette, restaurant and bank, plus a new £6m gym and fitness centre, opened in September 2008.
+A £78m investment recently saw the Institute of Dentistry move to the Alexandra Wing of the Royal London Hospital.
+The development is the first UK dental school to be built in 40 years, housing state-of-the-art facilities in "one of the most modern learning environments for dental education in the country."
+Other developments include a new Life Sciences Initiative, which will bring together work from the university's three faculties and aim to improve health outcomes for people locally and worldwide, bringing with it an appointment of up to 100 extra academic staff and 2,000 student places.